コンテンツにスキップ

 Compared to the same period a year ago (January), the number has increased.

-Q. What kind of infection prevention measures is Enoshima Electric Railway taking to ensure that customers can use the trains with peace of mind?
+Q. What kind of infection prevention measures is Enoshima Electric Railway taking to ensure customers can use the trains safely?

 The main implementation contents are as follows:

-・ Thorough health management for all station staff and crew members, wearing masks while working, and taking temperatures before coming to work
+・ Thorough health management for all station staff and crew members, including wearing masks while working and taking their temperature before coming to work

 ・Disinfection of ticket machine screens and handrails at all stations, and disinfection of train and bus interiors

-・Announcements calling for ventilation in crowded trains, and staff opening windows to ventilate
+・Announcements calling for ventilation in crowded trains, and staff opening windows for ventilation

-・Notifications to customers via our website, announcements at stations, and on trains and buses
+・Announcements to customers on our website, in stations, and on trains and buses

-Q. The Enoshima Electric Railway is a line with two different characteristics: a tourist line and a daily life line, but it is expected that the number of tourists will increase after the COVID-19 pandemic.
+Q. The Enoshima Electric Railway has two distinct characteristics: a tourist line and a residential line, but it is expected that the number of tourists will increase after the COVID-19 pandemic.
 What measures do you think are necessary to maintain convenience for both tourists and local residents in the future?

-We would like to work together with everyone to build our role as a public transportation system and what the region should be like as the times change.
+We would like to work with you to build our role as a public transportation system and what the region should look like as the times change.

-The Enoshima Electric Railway, which stretches for 10.0 km, has many historical attractions.
+The Enoshima Electric Railway, which stretches for a total of 10.0 km, has many historical attractions.

-All our staff look forward to welcoming you to the Shonan area.
+All of our staff look forward to welcoming you to the Shonan area.

-Why not go and see the Enoshima Electric Railway, with its retro atmosphere that is unique to Kanagawa?
+Why not go and see the Enoshima Electric Railway, which has a retro atmosphere unique to Kanagawa?

 Trivia: We asked the Enoshima Electric Railway!